danielsaidi/website_danielsaidi/collections/_posts/2024/2024-01-08-sunsetting-goth-and-metal-emoji.md

 ![Header image]({{page.image}})

-I created Goth Emoji with an amazing artist friend, [Lisen Haglund]({{page.nattskiftet}}), who had an idea to create a custom keyboard, like the Kim Kardashian's Kimoji app, but filled with Goth-styled artwork.
+I created Goth Emoji with an amazing artist, [Lisen Haglund]({{page.nattskiftet}}), who had an idea to create a custom keyboard, like the Kim Kardashian's Kimoji app, but filled with Goth-styled artwork.

-We launched Goth Emoji after just two weeks of development.
+We launched Goth Emoji after just two weeks.
 It was my first stab at building a custom keyboard.
 Little did I know, this project would later cause a huge pivot in my life.

 ![Goth Emoji websiste]({{page.assets}}website.jpg)

 Goth Emoji launched with a bunch of amazing goth artwork.
 Users could copy any "emoji" and paste it into any app, using either the app, the sticker pack or the custom keyboard.

-Thanks to Lisen's Instagram following, this launch was the closest I've ever come to anything viral.
-The app quickly became top 3 in its category across the world, and generated...around $4,000.
+Thanks to Lisen's Instagram following, this was the closest I've ever come to anything viral.
+The app rushed to top 3 in its category across the world, and generated...around $4,000.

 Sure, this was good money for just a few days, but my illusion of how becoming viral on the App Store equalling becoming financially set for life had eventually come to an end.